Diet for Hypoglycemia

 The Importance of Individualizing your Hypoglycemia Diet

 There are many books on hypoglycemia diet.
 If you’ve read some of them, by now you’re aware that many disagree on what type of diet to follow.
 It’s indeed confusing if you read one book and it tells you to eat a high protein/low carbohydrate diet, while another book says to consume low protein/high carbohydrate foods.
-Where does that leave you, the confused and bewildered hypoglycemic?
+Where does that leave you, a person confused and bewildered dealing with hypoglycemia?

-But the key to a successful hypoglycemia diet lies in its “individualization.”
+The key to a successful hypoglycemia diet lies in its “individualization.”
 Each one of us is different.
 Each one of us is biochemically unique.
-Therefore, every diet must be tailor-made to meet our individual nutritional requirements.
+Therefore, every diet must be tailor-made to meet our individual nutritional requirements (personalized nutrition).

-The list of foods your physician gives you or the list you may read in your favorite book on hypoglycemia, even the suggested food list in the back of this book, are basic guidelines.
+The list of foods your physician gives you or the list you may read in your favorite book on hypoglycemia, even the suggested food list in the Do’s and Don’ts of Hypoglycemia, are just guidelines.
 Variations come with time and patience, trial and error.
 Don’t be afraid to listen to your body.
 It will send you signals when it cannot tolerate a food.

 DO — Keep a daily account of everything you eat for one week to ten days.
 In one column, list every bit of food, drink and medication that you take and at what time.
 In the second column, list your symptoms and the time at which you experience them.
 Very often you will see a correlation between what you have consumed and your symptoms.
 When you do, eliminate those foods or drinks that you notice are contributing to your behavior and note the difference.
 DO NOT STOP MEDICATION.
 If you believe that your medication may be contributing to your symptoms, contact your physician.
 A diet diary is your personal blueprint: a clear overall view of what you are eating, digesting and assimilating.
 It can be the first indicator that something is wrong and, perhaps, a very inexpensive way of correcting a very simple problem.